 This is an ideal breed if you don’t like grooming, as the British Shorthair’s coat pretty much looks after itself.

-If you have a British Shorthair cat in your life, please share your experiences below.
+Have you ever met a British Shorthair cat?
+Please share your experiences in the comments below.